CEH committee governance structure

 The Committee to End Homelessness governance structure calls for three bodies, each with a distinct role and responsibility.
-The Governing Board, Interagency Council and Consumer Advisory Council interact with and support each other in carrying out the implementation of the Ten-Year Plan to End Homelessness in King County.
+The Governing Board, Funders Group, Interagency Council and Consumer Advisory Council interact with and support each other in carrying out the implementation of the Ten-Year Plan to End Homelessness in King County.
 Their work is augmented by other committees and workgroups.

 A staff of two and one half provides support to these committees.
 Leadership for implementing the plan is provided by the King County Department of Community and Human Services and funded in collaboration with the City of Seattle, United Way of King County and others.